sudar/bulk-delete/readme.txt

 1. Delete posts based on type

-2. Delete posts based on categories or tags
+2. Delete posts based on date, post visibilty or choose to move them to trash or delete permanently

+3. Delete Posts by Categories or Tags

+4. Delete Posts by Custom taxonomies

 == Changelog ==